01 February, 2021

 The packaging reduction translated to savings of 3-5 million USD yearly in shipping costs.

-2- Coca Cola, though not a technology company, has saved around 180 million USD a year by embracing sustainable packaging.
+2- Coca Cola, though not a technology company, has saved around 180 million USD a year by embracing biodegradable packaging.

 Sell More by Creating More Environmentally Friendly Products